JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 [//]: # (title: Swift Package export setup)

 Kotlin/Native output for an Apple target can be consumed as an SPM dependency.
-For example, if your Kotlin Multiplatform project has an iOS target, and you want to make the binary available to iOS developers in Xcode.
+For example, if your Kotlin Multiplatform project has an iOS target, you may want to make the binary available as a dependency to iOS developers working on native Swift projects in Xcode.
+Using KMP tooling, you can provide an artifact that would seamlessly integrate with Xcode experience.

 This guide shows how to do this using the [XCFramework building](multiplatform-build-native-binaries.md#build-xcframeworks) capability of Kotlin Gradle.